huynguy-db/arcion-docs/content/docs/sources/source-setup/MySQL.md

     4 rows in set (0.001 sec)
     ```

-## IV.
-Set up connection configuration
+## I. Set up connection configuration
 Specify your MySQL connection details to Replicant with a connection configuration file.
 You can find a sample connection configuration file `mysql.yaml` in the `$REPLICANT_HOME/conf/conn` directory.

 To connect to MySQL, you can choose between two methods for an authenticated connection: